 A Chromebook or Chrome Tablet is where the kiosk mode will shine most, with rather extensive support and features… Yep, Google did something sneaky here.

-KIOSK MODE ON CHROME OS
+ACTIVATE KIOSK MODE IN CHROME OS

 If you have a Chromebook, here are the compressed instructions from good old Google on how to turn on the kiosk mode: